Loleilo/guide/README.md

         - Allows user to see atom values and edit
         - User configurable dashboard
             - User can choose and customize widgets to display on dashboard

+ 2. Security fixes - **v1.0.1**
+      - Escaping: JSON, MySQL, HTML/React (shouldn't need escaping, but be careful)
+      - SQL injection test with sqlmap
+      - Remote all testing code

- 2. Proper permission system - **v1.2.0**
+ 3. Proper permission system
-      - Based on 3 tiers: Owner, Can edit, Can view
+      - Based on 3 tiers: Owner, Can edit, Can view **v1.1.0**
         - Tiers inherit permissions from below levels, Edit permssions also gives View permssions.
 Owner has all 3 permissions
-      - Role system for users: Admin and user
+      - Role system for users: Admin and user **v1.0.2**
         - Should be extensible to more roles

- 3. Security fixes - **v1.2.1**
-      - Escaping: JSON, MySQL, HTML/React (shouldn't need escaping, but be careful)
-      - SQL injection test with sqlmap
-      - Remote all testing code